 Client/Owner: NJDOT Division Project Management

 Phase: Final Design

 Status: Final Design Completed

-KMA was retained by the NJDOT to conduct Limited Scope Final Design phase services for the NJ Route 23 Resurfacing Project located in Verona and Cedar Grove Townships, Essex County, and Little Falls and Wayne Townships, Passaic County, New Jersey.
-The project corridor encompassed Rt.
-23 from Bloomfield Avenue to the bridge over the NJ Transit rail line (MP 0.00 to 4.90).
+The NJDOT retained KMA to provide limited scope Final Design Phase services for the NJ Route 23 Resurfacing Project which is located in Verona and Cedar Grove Townships in Essex County, as well as Little Falls and Wayne Townships in Passaic County, New Jersey.
+The project corridor covers Rt.
+23 from Bloomfield Avenue to the bridge over the NJ Transit rail line, spanning from MP 0.00 to 4.90.
 The purpose of this assignment was to rehabilitate the pavement surface to improve the service life of the roadway.

-Per the recommended alternatives provided in the Concept Development Phase, KMA’s Final Design responsibilities included implementation of Americans with Disabilities Act (ADA) access compliance at fifty-six intersections, the upgrade of sixteen signalized intersections, subsurface utilities investigations, stormwater management, roadside safety (guide rails), and the development of a pavement signing and striping plan in coordination with the signal plans per NJDOR Statues Title 39, Standard Highway Signs, and the MUTCD, 2009 Edition.
-KMA also prepared and submitted a Plans, Specifications and Estimate (PS&E) package to NJDOT per their Quality Management Guidelines.
+As per the recommended alternatives provided in the Concept Development Phase, KMA was responsible for implementing Americans with Disabilities Act (ADA) access compliance at fifty-six intersections, upgrading sixteen signalized intersections, conducting subsurface utilities investigations, managing stormwater, enhancing roadside safety with guide rails, and developing a pavement signing and striping plan in coordination with the signal plans per NJDOR Statutes Title 39, Standard Highway Signs, and the MUTCD 2009 Edition.
+Additionally, KMA prepared and submitted a Plans, Specifications, and Estimate (PS&E) package to NJDOT in compliance with their Quality Management Guidelines.